For thoughtful spaces & slow home rituals.

 Nestled by the Baltic Sea in Lithuania, Ondou is the ceramic studio of artist Greta Rekštytė.
 The name “Ondou,” from the Samogitian word for “water,” reflects both the element’s role in shaping clay and the quiet influence it has on my process.
 Like water, my approach embraces fluidity, patience, and a dance between precision and imperfection.

-Before founding Ondou, I worked across creative fields—from fashion and art direction to branding and design.
+Before founding Ondou, I worked across creative fields — from fashion and art direction to branding and design.
 A long-standing interest in fine art, particularly abstract painting, continues to shape my visual language through clay.
 My ceramics journey began in Berlin, learning from artists around the world, but returning to the Baltic coast brought new depth.
-Here, surrounded by raw landscapes, I began incorporating wild clays and developed a slower, more grounded approach.
+Here, surrounded by wild landscapes, I began incorporating wild clays and developed a slower, more grounded approach.

 With greetings from the sea,